sekthor/singing-city/README.md

 # Singing City

-Singing City is a web application that connects artists and venues.
+Singing City is a Proof-of-Concept web application that connects artists and venues for performances.
+It works by

+- inviting Artists and Venues to join the app
-Venues can publish available timeslots and artists apply for those.
+- venues publishing available timeslots for performances
+- artists applying for timeslots
+- venues accepting or declining applications

+## 🚨 Attention 🚨

+`v1.x.x` are PoC versions.
+The application is currently undergoing major rewrites and can not be considered stable at this point.

 ## Architecture